MadLadsTechnology/QS99/README.md

    * If a student doesnt exist a user is made and an email with password is sent.
 * Add and remove student assistants from a subject
 * Add and remove exercises from a subject
+* Add sublists of exercises with different amounts of mandatory exercises

 ### Admin
 * All functionality of students, student assistants and professors
 * Register admin users